 Flood Insurance Policies

 A typical homeowner policy will not cover you for water damage as a result of flooding.
-However, you can still buy a policy through an insurance company.
 However, the policy will be issued by the “NFIP” or National Flood Insurance Program, which is federally funded.
+However, you can still buy a policy through an insurance company that provides extensive coverage.
 Your plan will include up to $250,000 for structural repairs to your home and $100,000 for the contents inside.
 If you need additional coverage amounts, you can buy coverage from a few select companies.

 If you are thinking of getting your home covered, don’t hesitate.
-Living in a coastal region like Florida and find out that a hurricane is coming your way, you will not have time to buy any coverage.
+If you are living in a coastal region and find out that a hurricane is coming your way, you will not have time to buy any coverage.
 You can not purchase the coverage because there is a 30-day delay on all policies so that people do not get a flood policy at the very last moment.

-In several coastal areas like Florida and Louisiana, many residents’ homes are exposed to potential hurricane water damage every few years.
-As a result, many home insurers have provided additional coverage called hurricane deductibles onto homeowners policies.
-You should thoroughly review your policy as the deductible may be up to 5% of your home’s value.
+In several coastal areas, many residents’ homes are exposed to potential hurricane water damage every few years.
+As a result, many home insurers have provided additional coverage called hurricane deductibles onto homeowners insurance.
+You should thoroughly review your policy, as the deductible may be up to 5% of your home’s value.

-So if you have a $500,000 home that was catastrophically damaged in a hurricane, you could be responsible for paying a $25,000 deductible.
+So if you have a $500,000 home that suffered catastrophic damage in a hurricane, you could be responsible for paying a $25,000 deductible.
 You might want to purchase additional coverage and forgo the hurricane deductible altogether.
 As with any coverage, you should shop throughout to find the best coverage and the lowest rates.